LinusSkucas/fallback-recommendations-skill/README.md

 # <img src='https://rawgit.com/FortAwesome/Font-Awesome/master/svgs/solid/brain.svg' card_color='#FD9E66' width='50' height='50' style='vertical-align:bottom'/> Recommendations Fallback Skill
-When Mycroft doesn't know something, he will look up and download a skill that can handle that utterance.
+When Mycroft doesn't know something, look up and download a skill that can handle that request.

 ## About
-When Mycroft doesn't know something, he will look it up skills that could help you complete your intent.
-If he finds a skill, he will download it to your device.
+When Mycroft doesn't know something, this fallback skill will look up skills from the Marketplace that could help you complete your request.
+If it finds an appropriate skill, this will be downloaded to your device.

 ## Examples
-* "(Utterances of any skill)"
+* "(Utterances of any skill not yet installed)"
 * "..."

 ## Credits